-As part of the appeal process, parents and students are encouraged to resolve concerns and disputes about school policy and decisions made by teachers, staff and administration in an informal manner by requesting a conference to discuss the issue.
-If concerns are not remedied in a manner satisfactory to the parents or student, they may elect to pursue a formal resolution of family concerns.
+If a parent disagrees with even these options, they have until the end of the school year to informally dissent using the Family Complaint Resolution Policy.
+Parents are encouraged to resolve concerns and disputes about school policy and decisions made by teachers, staff and administration in an informal manner by requesting a conference to discuss the issue.
+If concerns are not remedied in a manner satisfactory to the parents, they may elect to pursue a formal resolution of family concerns by submitting the Family Concerns Resolution Process form available at brightstarschools.org and in the Student and Family Handbook.